andreas-wilm/andreas-wilm.github.io/_posts/2019-07-05-slurm-cluster-with-lustre.md

 ## ssh-key vs passwords

-You need an ssh-key to log into the CycleCloud VM and cluster, even though you are given the option to use a password during the setup process.
-Do not use a password!
+You need (in almost all cases) an ssh-key to log into the CycleCloud VM and cluster, even though you are given the option to use a password during the setup process.
+Always use an ssh-key!